2

 The first time you run the script file, it will take a moment to compile the script to an executable.
 Subsequent runs will be faster since the script is already compiled.

-If you are working on a single script, you can use the amm -w or amm --watch command to watch a script and re-run it when things change:
+If you are working on a single script, you can use the ./mill -w or ./mill --watch command to watch a script and re-run it when things change:

 2